Mukur Gupta

 NAACL, 2025 (Oral); CALM @ NeurIPS, 2024 (Poster)

-Proposed CodeSCM, a Structural Causal Model for analyzing multi-modal code generation in LLMs using causal interventions and mediation analysis.
-Discovered that input-output examples significantly influence code generation alongside natural language instructions, quantifying spurious model leanings through latent mediator variables.
+Proposed CodeSCM, a structural causal model for analyzing multimodal code generation in LLMs through causal interventions and mediation analysis.
+Showed that input-output examples significantly influence generation alongside natural language instructions, and quantified spurious model behavior through latent mediator variables.

 Links: paper